TcgVanguardTroll/TcgVanguardTroll/README.md

 ### Oh Hey, I'm Jordan G !
-- :floppy_disk: Aspiring Game Dev.
+- :floppy_disk: Aspiring Devolper.
 - :ox: I go to University at Buffalo, class of '22.
 - :books: I study CS, with a minor in Linguistics.
-- :art: I’m currently learning Music Theory and Pixel Art.
+- :art: I’m currently learning Music Theory and Keyboard.
 - :mailbox: How to reach me: jordangrant46@gmail.com.
 - :ru:  Fun Fact: I'm a student of the Russian language.